dwrrehman/programming_language/readme.txt

-	ne x y l : compare x and y, if x is not equal to y, branch to label l. if not, then ignore this instruction. do l     : branch unconditionally to label l. at l     : attribute the label l to represent the position of the next instruction after this instruction.
+	ne x y l : compare x and y, if x is not equal to y, branch to label l. if not, then ignore this instruction. do l     : branch unconditionally to label l. at l     : attribute the label l to represent the position of the next instruction after this instruction. sc n a b c d e f : perform system call with language syscall number n, giving up to 6 arguments, a through f.

-	sc n a b c d e f : perform system call with language syscall number n, giving up to 6 arguments, a through f. bit x b : require x to be known at runtime, and set the bit width of the values stored in x to be at most b bits. lf f   : load a file with filename f, and include its source in replace of this instruction. eoi    : end of input, causes parsing to stop. all text past this point is ignored. this instruction is optional.
+	rt x b : require x to be known at runtime, and set the bit width of the values stored in x to be at most b bits. lf f   : load a file with filename f, and include its source in replace of this instruction. eoi    : end of input, causes parsing to stop. all text past this point is ignored. this instruction is optional.

-	ct x   : require x to be known at compiletime.

 examples of code in the language: